DominikStyp/javascript-stuff/miscellaneous/script-aculo-us-gallery/README.md

 **It has global function which is constructor ScriptAculoUSGallery.**<br />

 # Additional Info
-This gallery obviously has lots of issues to fix.
-If you're interested in this code use it freely. <br />
+This gallery obviously has lots of issues to improve.
+If you're interested in this code use it freely, and let me know if I can help with it's usage. <br />
 If there is still somebody who doesn't use jQuery and is still sticked to the Prototype library, he may find it useful. <br />
-This script may also be useful in educational purpose, if somebody want's to learn how to use Prototype/Script.aculo.us libs in creating galleries, animations etc.
+This script may also be useful in educational purpose, if somebody wants to learn how to use Prototype/Script.aculo.us libs in creating galleries, animations etc.

 # DONATIONS
 Like my project ?